 What happens when your paper is accepted for publication at JBC?
-First, the accepted version of your files will appear as a freely available Paper in Press, usually on the same day it was accepted.
+First, the accepted version of your files will appear as a freely available Paper in Press, usually 24-48 hours after accepting.
 Next, you’ll receive proofs of your paper from our production team.
 The final copyedited, typeset papers with all publication metadata usually appear in an issue 6-8 weeks after acceptance.
 Learn more about JBC's production process.

 Top papers may be selected as Editors' Picks, which feature profiles of the first authors who were central to the study, and are frequently highlighted with additional expert commentary, news releases, and in our Recommended Reads newsletter.